bbaker2ud/t2-ubuntu-repo/README.md

 - **t2-apple-audio-dsp-mic**: Mic configuration files for T2 Macs.
 - **t2-apple-audio-dsp-speakers161**: Pipewire filterchain configuration files for Macbook Pro 16 inch, 2019
 - **tiny-dfr**: Function row daemon for touchbar on Macs

-## Donate

-If you've really loved the work I've done so far for T2 Macs, and wanna help me out financially, you can donate me (AdityaGarg8) by following the instructions given [here](https://wiki.t2linux.org/contribute/#support-our-maintainers).